 Occultopedia, The Occult and Unexplained Online Encyclopedia

 In this online encyclopedia of the occult, the authors seek not to promote or discredit beliefs or opinions about any of the topics included, but simply to inform as to the meaning of the words or terms, for the purpose of defining and providing an understanding of the subject matter.
-Content may be found alphabetically or by topic, and a feature is included to permit site visitor to submit additional terms.
+Content may be found alphabetically or by topic, and a feature is included to permit site visitors to submit additional terms.
+News items and a directory of occult retailers are included.

 http://www.occultopedia.com/